-During the three months ended December 31, 2015, the Company entered into a 10-year partnership agreement with a large online customer acquisition marketing company focused on the U.S. insurance industry to be their exclusive click monetization partner for the majority of its insurance categories.
+During the three months ended December 31, 2015, the Company entered into a 10-year partnership agreement with a large online customer acquisition marketing company focused on the U.S. insurance industry to be their exclusive click monetization partner for the majority of their insurance categories.
 The agreement included a one-time upfront cash payment of \$10.0 million.
-The payment will be amortized on a straight-line basis over the life of the contract.
-As of December 31, 2015, the Company has recorded \$1.0 million within prepaid expenses and other assets and \$8.8 million in other assets, noncurrent on the condensed consolidated balance sheet.
-Amortization expense was \$0.2 million in both the three and six months ended December 31, 2015.
+The payment is being amortized on a straight-line basis over the life of the contract.
+As of September 30, 2016, the Company has recorded \$1.0 million within prepaid expenses and other assets and \$8.0 million within other assets, noncurrent on the condensed consolidated balance sheet.
+Amortization expense was \$0.3 million for the three months ended September 30, 2016.